gravitational/teleport-plugins/access/pagerduty/README.md

 * Pagerduty account already set, with access to creating a new API token.

 ### Create an access-plugin role and user within Teleport
-First off, using an exsiting Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.
+First off, using an existing Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.

 #### Create User and Role for access.
-Log into Teleport Authenticaiont Server, this is where you normally run `tctl`.
+Log into Teleport Authent Server, this is where you normally run `tctl`.
 Don't change the username and the role name, it should be `access-plugin` for the plugin to work correctly.

 _Note: if you're using other plugins, you might want to create different users and roles for different plugins_.